charlie763/CivNetSplashPage/_jobs/2017-05-31-marketing-and-community-outreach.md

 ---
 <br>
 <p><strong>Position Summary:</strong> We’re looking for someone who is part community organizer, part social
 media/media guru, part hustler.
-You’ll be working for CivNet, a new online platform for community action that helps people connect with like-minded individuals, find opportunities to get involved, and organize community projects.
+You’ll be working for <a href="www.civnet.com">CivNet</a>, a new online platform for community action that helps people connect with like-minded individuals, find opportunities to get involved, and organize community projects.
 CivNet is a startup.
 That means you need to be able to thrive in a work environment where change occurs rapidly, you need to make decisions under conditions of uncertainty, and you’re given a lot of autonomy to set your own work